Spring Plant Sale

-Hal Mann, Wild Ones President, An Introduction to Oak Openings Natives, Noon
+An Introduction to Oak Openings Natives slide program, Noon

 Current president of Wild Ones Oak Openings Region Chapter, Hal is a passionate advocate for the use of native plants in home landscapes.
 Having learned their importance to the environment and our own wellbeing, he is changing his own landscape to natives and enjoys sharing his personal experience and discoveries.

-One of the co-founders of Oak Openings Natives, Denise Gehring has been active in helping others learn about conserving and restoring the Oak Openings through her work at the Metroparks as Director of Environmental Programs.
-She now volunteers with national and regional conservation groups such as Wild Ones, Oak Openings Green Ribbon Initiative, Metroparks and Nature’s Nursery.
+Co-founder of Oak Openings Natives, Denise Gehring has been active in helping others learn about conserving and restoring the Oak Openings through her work at the Metroparks as Director of Environmental Programs.
+She now volunteers with national and regional conservation groups.

 Visit our Associate Organizations in the Artists’ Village: